In this article, we’ll take a look at the effects of emotional turmoil on the mind and body.

-The events that cause emotional turmoil are not just upsetting and distressing – they can leave a lasting damaging impact on a person’s psyche.
+The events that cause emotional turmoil are not just upsetting and distressing – they can leave a lasting impact on a person’s mental health.
 That impact is a lot for anyone to deal with, but it is particularly damaging to children, whose brains and personalities are still in their early formative years.

 What causes emotional turmoil?